Unboxed-Software/solana-course/content/durable-nonces.md

 in this case the transaction will fail, and the nonce will not get advanced, because the only one allowed to advance the nonce is the authority of the nonce account.

-But if after that the authority of the nonce account changes to be someone who is in the signers list of the transaction, then submitting the transaction now will success, so you should keep in mind that even if you sign a durable transaction and it fails because the authority was not one of the signers, keep in mind that this transaction can still be submitted later if the authority of the nonce account transfer the authority to an account that has already signed the transaction (like your wallet account), so you should be extra carful with signing anything online before knowing all the details of what you are signing into.
+But if after that the authority of the nonce account changes to be someone who is in the signers list of the transaction, then submitting the transaction now will success, so you should keep in mind that even if you sign a durable transaction and it fails because the authority was not one of the signers, keep in mind that this transaction can still be submitted later if the authority of the nonce account transfer the authority to an account that has already signed the transaction (like your wallet account), so you should be extra careful with signing anything online before knowing all the details of what you are signing into.

 After explaining all of that, we are ready to start the lab to get our hands dirty with some code.

 # Lab

-In this lab we will learn how to create a durable transaction and then we will focus on you can and you can't do with it.
-Also we will discuss some of the edge cases and how to handle them.
+In this lab, we will learn how to create a durable transaction.
+We will focus on what you can and can't do with it.
+Additionally, we will discuss some edge cases and how to handle them.

-Durable transaction are the solution for having a long-lived transaction that can be signed and stored for a long time before submitting it to the network.
-We talked before about the how the regular transaction uses the recent blockhash and because of that they had a short lifespan where we would have to sign the transaction and submit it within 80-90 seconds.
+Durable transactions are the solution for having a long-lived transaction that can be signed and stored for an extended period before submitting it to the network.
+Previously, we discussed how the regular transaction uses the recent blockhash, which gives them a short lifespan.
+This means we would have to sign and submit the transaction within 80-90 seconds.

-Durable Transaction have two differences than a regular transaction:
+Durable transactions have two key differences compared to regular transactions:

-1. the recent blockhash is replaced with a nonce.
+1. The recent blockhash is replaced with a nonce.
-2. the first instruction in the transaction should be a nonce advance instruction.
+2. The first instruction in the transaction should be a nonce advance instruction.

-Therefore to create a durable transaction we should first prepare a nonce account, and then we can assemble the transaction and sign it, and that is what we will see in the lab.
+To create a durable transaction, we need to first prepare a nonce account.
+Then, we can assemble the transaction, sign it, and that is what we will see in the lab.

 ## 0. Getting started